 It is now Miguel, we are giving special instruction to.
 He had begun to weep having been given to drinking too much wine.
 He cries about his manhood and agrees to learn how to please his wife as the woman he loves.

 Maria with the blessing of Marietta uses her body to teach Miguel how to please Marietta.
 Gaining his new skills, he relaxes and his manhood begins to strengthen as well.
 Maria stops giving him attention, less she becomes pregnant.
 Marietta orders me to begin pleasing him.
 We are afraid that he might lose his new powers if they are not exercised.

 Thankfully the time for Marietta to give birth is upon us.
-It is near midnight and the doctor is away, not to be found until morning.
+It is near midnight and the doctor is away; not to be found until morning.
 Maria and I are called to help Marietta birth her son.
 It takes three hours and it is indeed the male child that is wanted.
 The bells of the hacienda as well as nearby church ring loud and clear.

 Marietta wants to sit up and nurse her baby but I listen to her body, as she still has pains.
 New contractions have begun.
 I indeed had heard the beating of another heart.
-Maria had delivered the newborn prince and carefully watched over him.
+Maria had delivered the newborn prince and carefully watches over him.

 I am to deliver the second child.
 I have Marietta clean and ready.
 I coach the Queen Mother to massage the pained shoulders of Marietta and to wipe her head and face.
 Others glare at me for using the Queen in such a way as a common servant.
 But she is delighted to help, for her it is a joy.
 The contractions grow in size and closer together; Maria seeks to hand the first baby to the Queen.